Lake Tanganyika is home to some of the best freshwater angling to be found anywhere on earth.

 Gain some insight to the fascinating world of Tanganyika’s famous Cichlids with a qualified marine biologist and take a tour of a live fish export facility.

-A half day course designed to provide you with the necessary knowledge and basic skills to discover the underwater world.
+*CURRENTLY NOT OFFERED* A half day course designed to provide you with the necessary knowledge and basic skills to discover the underwater world.
 You will be closely accompanied by your instructor at all times.

 Nothing compares with the weightlessness of breathing underwater.